biomed-AI/GraphEBM/README.md

 ## Citing this work

-If you use the code or data associated with this package, please cite:
+If you find the GraphEBM useful, please cite:

 ```bibtex
 @article {Liu2022.09.05.506704,